-To ensure better outcomes for our members, CCHP has created a comprehensive Therapy Services Handbook (Physical, Occupational, and Speech Therapy) for your reference.
-Our objective is to communicate our policies, protocols, and criteria to help ensure that ordering providers, therapists, and therapy agencies are able to maintain their focus on providing quality treatment services to our members.
+To ensure better outcomes for our Members, we have created a comprehensive Therapy Services Handbook (Physical, Occupational and Speech Therapy) for your reference.
+Our objective is to communicate our policies, protocols and criteria to help ensure that ordering providers, therapists, and therapy agencies are able to maintain their focus on providing quality treatment services to our Members.

 *Texas Medicaid Provider Procedures Manual, Physical Therapy, Occupational Therapy, and Speech Therapy Services Handbook, 5.1.1; 5.1.2; 6.1.1

-HHSC Quality and Improvement Services for STAR and CHIP require all Managed Care Organizations to obtain accurate and comprehensive information regarding therapy services provided to Members.
-Therapy Providers that place clients who are birth through 20 years of age on waiting lists for services, for any reason, have the option of reporting this information to Cook Children’s Health Plan (CCHP) Network Development Department or Health and Human Services Commission (HHSC).
+The Health and Human Services Commission (HHSC) Quality and Improvement Services for STAR and CHIP require all Managed Care Organizations (MCOs) to obtain accurate and comprehensive information regarding therapy services provided to Members.
+Therapy Providers that place clients who are ages birth through 20 years of age on waiting lists for services, for any reason, have the option of reporting this information to Cook Children's Health Plan Network Development Department or Health and Human Services Commission (HHSC).

-If you are no longer accepting new patients, send written confirmation of the change by e-mail.
+If you are no longer accepting new patients, send written confirmation of the change by e-mail ().
 Questions?
-Call Cook Children’s Health Plan Provider Line at 888-243-3312 and ask to speak with a Network Development representative.
+Call Cook Children's Health Plan provider services at 888-243-3312 and ask to speak with a network development representative.